primesearch/mfakto/README.txt

 Other devices:
 - Intel HD Graphics 4000 and later
-- OpenCL-enabled CPUs via the '-d c' option.
-Fails on some CPUs
+- OpenCL-enabled CPUs via the '-d c' option
-- Nvidia devices.
-Supported but may fail on some hardware
+- Nvidia devices

 * without atomics, mfakto may not correctly detect multiple factors found in the same class.
 It may report only one factor or even an incorrect one (due to